-The weighted average grant date fair value of share options granted during the years ended March 31, 2012, 2011 and 2010 was \$8.00, \$5.92 and \$4.46, respectively.
-The aggregate intrinsic value of share options exercised during the years ended March 31, 2012, 2011 and 2010 was \$11.1 million, \$2.0 million and \$2.6 million, respectively.
+The weighted average grant date fair value of stock options granted during the years ended March 31, 2012, 2011 and 2010 was \$8.00, \$5.92 and \$4.46, respectively.
+The aggregate intrinsic value of stock options exercised during the years ended March 31, 2012, 2011 and 2010 was \$11.1 million, \$2.0 million and \$2.6 million, respectively.

-At March 31, 2012, there were 6.1 million share options expected to vest with a weighted average exercise price of \$13.87 per share, a weighted average contractual remaining life of 8.6 years and an aggregate intrinsic value of \$28.4 million.
-At March 31, 2012, the aggregate intrinsic value of share options exercisable was \$56.6 million with a weighted average remaining contractual term of 4.2 years.
-The number of share options expected to vest is determined by applying the pre-vesting forfeiture rate to the total outstanding options.
-The intrinsic value of a share option is the amount by which the market value of the underlying share exceeds the exercise price of the share option.
+At March 31, 2012, there were 6.1 million stock options expected to vest with a weighted average exercise price of \$13.87 per share, a weighted average contractual remaining life of 8.6 years and an aggregate intrinsic value of \$28.4 million.
+At March 31, 2012, the aggregate intrinsic value of stock options exercisable was \$56.6 million with a weighted average remaining contractual term of 4.2 years.
+The number of stock options expected to vest is determined by applying the pre-vesting forfeiture rate to the total outstanding options.
+The intrinsic value of a stock option is the amount by which the market value of the underlying stock exceeds the exercise price of the stock option.

-At March 31, 2012, there was \$23.3 million of unrecognized compensation cost related to unvested share options, which is expected to be recognized over a weighted average period of approximately
+At March 31, 2012, there was \$23.3 million of unrecognized compensation cost related to unvested stock options, which is expected to be recognized over a weighted average period of approximately 2.1 years.
+Cash received from option exercises under the Company's award plans during the years ended March 31, 2012 and 2011 was \$17.2 million and \$4.7 million, respectively.
+The Company issued new shares upon option exercises during the years ended March 31, 2012 and 2011.

-13. SHARE-BASED COMPENSATION (Continued)
+14. SHARE-BASED COMPENSATION (Continued)